 Dr. William Chin: It was 1976, and there was a simple reason "why."
-In 1976, Dr. William Trager of the Rockefeller Institute reported on his ability to cultivate falciparum parasite in vitro.
-5 And that was an exciting finding because up until that point, people who tried it were totally unsuccessful.
+In 1976, Dr. William Trager of the that was an exciting finding because up until that point, people who tried it were totally unsuccessful.
 Bob Kaiser recognized the potential of this new technology.
-He thought that -- with my background in the laboratory -- I was a suitable candidate to return to CDC's Chamblee facility and head up the new lab for in vitro cultivation.
-He brought me back to CDC, just for that purpose.
+He thought that -- with my background in the laboratory -- I was a suitable candidate to return to back to CDC, just for that purpose.
 And I set up the in vitro cultivation: I spent two weeks with Dr. Trager learning his technique and went back to CDC and started the lab.